 - Weather appropriate clothing

-Meet in courtyard of the REACH complex at the Kennedy Center, 2700 F St NW
+Meet at the entrance of the REACH complex at the Kennedy Center, 2700 F St NW.

 Closest METRO is Foggy Bottom,(Blue/Orange/Silver Lines) with courtesy buses running every 10 minutes to the Kennedy Center.
 There is parking in Kennedy Center lot; limited street parking available.